About the project

 She has won numerous EU grants.
 She led and coordinated the successful $1million joint Australian government/EU funded Coursework Masters Exchange Program in International Relations: A European-Australian Asia-Pacific Nexus (EAAPN), 2003-09.
 She currently holds a Jean Monnet teaching module entitled Comparative Regional Governance.

 Her research interests are in comparative regional integration; EU-Asia relations; EU-Australia relations and EU governance and legitimacy.

 - Longo, M. and Murray, P. (2015) Europe’s Legitimacy Crisis: From Causes to Solutions, Palgrave Pivot

-- Brennan, L. and Murray, P. (2015; paperback 2017) Drivers of Integration and Regionalism in Europe and Asia: Comparative Perspectives, Routledge
+- Brennan, L. and Murray, P. (2015) Drivers of Integration and Regionalism in Europe and Asia: Comparative Perspectives, Routledge

 - Murray, P. (2005) Australia and the European Superpower, Melbourne University Press